 - The Boardwalk (341 Bay View Avenue) – fresh, traditional seafood in a fun location at the marina.
 They are rumored to have the best lobster bisque in Ohio!

-- The Boathouse Bar and Grill (218 Hartford Avenue)- one of my favorite spots on the island, The Boathouse serves up family favorites, Lake Erie Perch and southern-style favorites with a Cajun flair like Southern Fried Chicken and Waffles and PoBoys!
+- The Boathouse Bar and Grill (218 Hartford Avenue) is one of my favorite spots on the island.
+The Boathouse serves up family favorites, Lake Erie Perch, and southern-style favorites with a Cajun flair like Southern Fried Chicken and Waffles and PoBoys!

 - Anchor Inn (500 Catawba Avenue) – Put-In-Bay’s only luxury boutique hotel.
 With only nine guest rooms, you’ll want to book ahead when you are planning your Lake Erie getaway.

 For a more laid-back getaway than South Bass Island, there’s nearby Kelleys Island.

 This destination is perfect for couples who enjoy spending time outdoors and for those who wish to travel with kids, it’s also possible to enjoy a family-friendly weekend on Kelleys Island.

 On the 15 minute ferry from Put-In-Bay, you can relax and leave the crowds behind.